Towards Federated Learning on Time-Evolving Heterogeneous Data: Experiment details

 \subsubsection{Setup}

-We consider federated learning an image classifier on split-CIFAR10 and split-CIFAR100 datasets with ResNet18, and split-Fashion-MNIST dataset with a two-layer MLP.
-The ``split'' follows the idea introduced in~\cite{yurochkin2019bayesian,hsu2019measuring,reddi2021adaptive}, where we leverage the Latent Dirichlet Allocation (LDA) to control the distribution drift with parameter $\alpha$ (See Algorithm \ref{Data spliting algorithm}).
-Larger $\alpha$ denotes smaller drifts here.\\ In our experiments, unless specifically mentioned otherwise all datasets are partitioned to 210 subsets for 7 different clients: all clients are selected and trained for 500 communication rounds, and each client samples one of the corresponding 30 subsets randomly for the local training.
-Note that unless mentioned otherwise the training strategy here applies to all FL baselines and CFL methods, and we evaluate the performance of models on global test datasets.
+We consider federated learning an image classifier on split-CIFAR10 and split-CIFAR100 data sets with ResNet18, and split-Fashion-MNIST data set with a two-layer MLP.
+The ``split'' follows the idea introduced in previous works~\citep{yurochkin2019bayesian,hsu2019measuring,reddi2021adaptive}, where we leverage the Latent Dirichlet Allocation (LDA) to control the distribution drift with parameter $\alpha$ (See Algorithm \ref{Data spliting algorithm}).
+Larger $\alpha$ denotes smaller drifts here.\\ In our experiments, unless specifically mentioned otherwise all data sets are partitioned to 210 subsets for 7 different clients: all clients are selected and trained for 500 communication rounds, and each client samples one of the corresponding 30 subsets randomly for the local training.
+Note that unless mentioned otherwise the training strategy here applies to all FL baselines and CFL methods, and we evaluate the performance of models on global test data sets.
 We carefully tuned the hyper-parameters in all algorithms, and we report the results under the optimal settings after many trials.
 For CFL-Regularization, we set the weight of regularization term for $\beta = 1$ on fc layer, and $\beta = 0.1$ for last block (layer).
 For FedProx, we set the weight of proximal term $\mu = 0.1$, and for MimeLite, we set the global momentum weight for $\gamma = 0.01$.
 Besides, for all experiments, we set fixed learning rate $lr = 0.01$.
 We also naively examined warm-up tuning strategies but can not observe significant improvement on final results.